We’re hooked on our devices, but did you know your smartphone can actually make you money every month? Here are some of my favorite money making apps.

 Download their app and allow it to work in the background recording your browsing habits while on your phone.
 By participating with Mobilexpression, you’ll earn weekly credits redeemable for gift cards to popular retailers.

 Realistically, this is an un-intrusive background app that will probably earn you around $20 a year in passive income.
+And you’ll earn a free $5 gift card after your first week.

 Nielsen Computer & Mobile Panel